podaac/hydrocron/hydrocron/db/LOAD_DATA_README.md

 ## Earthdata Login

-The current version uses both the earthaccess python library to handle EDL for the initial CMR query, and the S3FS package fo attempt to open the data files in cloud.
-Configure the EDL credentials to use in the parameters when invoking the lambda function.
+The current version uses the earthaccess python library to handle EDL for the initial CMR query.

 ## Invoke the lambda in the AWS Console for initial data loading